aihpi/kisz-local-rag/README.md

 #### Additional Input parameters on the Frontend

-- Top k: Ranks the output tokens in descending order of probability, selects the first k tokens to create a new distribution and it samples the output from these tokens.
-Higher values result in more diverse answers, and a lower values will produce more conservative answers. ([0, 10].
+- Top k: Ranks the output tokens in descending order of probability, selects the first k tokens to create a new distribution, and it samples the output from it.
+Higher values result in more diverse answers, and lower values will produce more conservative answers. ([0, 10].
 Default: 5)

 - Top p: Works together with Top k, but instead of selecting a fixed number of tokens, it selects enough tokens to cover the given cumulative probability.
 A higher value will produce more varied text, and a lower value will lead to more focused and conservative answers. ([0.1, 1] Default: 0.9)

 - Temp: This affects the “randomness” of the answers  by scaling the probability distribution of the output elements.
 Increasing the temperature will make the model answer more creatively. ([0.1, 1].
 Default: 0.5)

+---

 ## Development

-Before commiting format the code by using black as following on the project folder:
+Before commiting, format the code by using black as following on the project folder:

 ```shell
 $ black -t py311 -S -l 99 .